nwootton/MMM-UKNationalRail/README.md

 # MMM-UKNationalRail
 Additional Module for MagicMirror²  https://github.com/MichMich/MagicMirror

-Please note - I no longer run a MagicMirror, so these modules are unused and are no-longer supported.
-Feel free to fork and update as necessary
+**Please note** - I no longer run a MagicMirror, so these modules are no-longer supported.
+Feel free to fork and update as necessary.

 # Module: UKNationalRail
 This module displays LIVE train departures from the specified station(s).